Short URL: https://tnot.es/GY

 Georgetown is surprisingly lively at night, mainly with gold miners, traders and overseas

 Guyanese throwing US$ around.
-Take care walking home at night -- or better still get a
+Take care when walking home at night - or

 Join the 10,000 monthly visitors to Georgetown's Guyana Zoo, for a glimpse of local

 wildlife and endangered species.

 East Indians, descendants of indentured labourers from India, make

 up over half of the population of Guyana; with African descendants the second largest.